yasufum/spp-tmp/docs/guides/spp_vf/design.rst

 Forwarder
 ~~~~~~~~~

-This component provides function for packet processing from one port
-to one port.
-Incoming packets from port are to be transferred to specific one port.
+Simply forwards packets from rx to tx port.
-The direction of this transferring is specified by ``port`` command.
-The concept of port is described later of this section.

 Merger
 ~~~~~~

-This component provides packet forwarding function from multiple ports to one port.
-Incoming packets from multiple ports are to be transferred to one specific port.
+Receives packets from multiple rx ports to aggregate packets and sends to a desctination port.
-The flow of this merging process is specified by `port` command.

 Classifier
 ~~~~~~~~~~

-This component provides packet forwarding function from one port to
-one port.
-Classifier has table of virtual MAC address(A).
-According to this table,
+Sends packets to multiple tx ports based on entries of
-classifier lookups L2 destination MAC address and determines which port
+MAC address and destination port in a classifier table.
-to be transferred to incoming packets.
-This component also supports vlan-tag(TPID:0x8100), and has the virtual
+This component also supports VLAN tag.

+For VLAN addressing, classifier has other tables than defalut.
-MAC tables for each VID(B).
-If the TPID of incoming packet equals
+Classifier prepares tables for each of VLAN ID and decides
-0x8100,
-then lookup these tables(B) and determines which port to be transferred.
-Otherwise, incoming packet is transferred according to table(A).
+which of table is referred
+if TPID (Tag Protocol Indetifier) is included in a packet and
+equals to 0x8100 as defined in IEEE 802.1Q standard.

 Ports